jonasbn/til/bootstrap/wrap_contents_of_code_tags.md

 # Wrap contents of code tags

-If you want to wrap contents of `code` tags in Bootstrap.
+If you want to wrap contents of `code` tags in Twitter Bootstrap (v2).

 ```css
 white-space: pre;